-As everyone knows, oral health is essential to the well-being of your entire body.
+Oral health is essential to the well-being of your entire body.
 Routine brushing and flossing at home are necessary to maintain your teeth and gum health and make your smile look its best.
 However, this is not enough.
 It is essential to visit your dentist for a comprehensive exam and cleaning at regular intervals.
-As per the American Dental Association, visit your dentist every six months to ensure your teeth stay healthy and strong.
+As per the American Dental Association, you should visit your dentist at least every six months to ensure your teeth stay healthy and strong.

 Importance of Dental Exams and Cleanings

-Regular dental exams and professional teeth cleaning are the keystone of preventive dentistry and aim to minimize or avoid oral health issues.
+Regular dental exams and professional teeth cleaning are the keystone of preventive dentistry and aim to prevent or minimize oral health issues.

-Routine dental check-ups and cleanings are crucial to help keep your teeth and gums healthy.
-Besides, examining and monitoring your dental health can detect existing issues and treat them before getting worse.
-Making sure your dental health stays in good condition so that you can avoid costly dental procedures later.
+Routine dental checkups and cleanings are crucial to keeping your teeth and gums healthy as they help identify, monitor, and prevent dental issues and treat them before they progress.
+They also ensure your dental health is optimal and help you avoid costly dental procedures in the future.

-By routinely visiting your dentist for dental exams and cleanings, you can have the following benefits:
+By routinely visiting your dentist for dental exams and cleanings, you can:

-- It helps keep your teeth white by reducing staining and discoloration.
+- Keep your teeth healthy and white by reducing staining and discoloration

-- Shorten the time spent in your dentist's office
+- Reduce the time spent in the dentist's office

 Benefits of Dental Cleanings

-Professional teeth cleaning (oral prophylaxis) will help eliminate the accumulation of bacteria, plaque, and tartar, which can develop even if you follow proper oral hygiene practices like brushing and flossing.
+Professional teeth cleaning (oral prophylaxis) helps eliminate the accumulation of bacteria, plaque, and tartar, which can develop even if you follow proper oral hygiene practices like brushing and flossing.